jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 title: Hi, I'm Jonas!
 ---

-## I’m a researcher at the Centre for the Governance of AI (GovAI) in Oxford.
-## I try to reduce risks from advanced AI by helping AGI labs to improve their corporate governance.
+## I’m a researcher at the Centre for the Governance of AI (GovAI) in Oxford. <br> I try to reduce risks from advanced AI by helping AGI labs to improve their corporate governance.

 ---